 2. The world's best basketball live

 If you want to read a bit more about the experience, understand what you'll find there or discover why it's one of the top experiences you can have in New York, let me convince you in my article about the NBA.
-How to Buy Tickets for an NBA Game in New York.
+New York NBA Basketball: Tickets and Best Prices.

-The Brooklyn Nets ' home arena may not be as well known as Madison Square Garden, but that doesn't mean that the Barclays Center is not interesting.
-It hosts concerts and events in addition to NBA games and is well worth a visit during your tour of Brooklyn.
+The Brooklyn Nets arena may not be as well known as Madison Square Garden, but that doesn't mean that the Barclays Center is not interesting.
+The arena hosts concerts and events in addition to NBA games and is well worth a visit during your tour of Brooklyn.
 Here's everything you need to know about the Brooklyn Nets arena.

 3. Enjoy a Broadway show

-New York is a city devoted entirely to entertainment.
-It's no coincidence that Broadway musicals and plays are world-famous and a magnet for visitors, so if you want to enjoy a truly unique experience I recommend you buy your tickets in advance and add a special touch to your visit to New York.
+New York is a city entirely dedicated to entertainment.
+It's no coincidence that Broadway musicals and plays are world famous and a magnet for visitors, so if you want to enjoy a truly unique experience I recommend you buy your tickets in advance and add a special touch to your visit to New York.

 Other Broadway musicals